jafetgado/EpHod/README.rst

 ===============

 EpHod is a deep-learning model to predict the optimum pH of enzymes (pHopt).
-The model architecture is  a light-attention model with 49 million parameters on top of the protein language model, ESM-1v, with 690 million parameters.
+The model architecture consists of  a light-attention module with 49 million parameters on top of the protein language model, ESM-1v, with 690 million parameters.
 EpHod was trained on 1.9 million proteins with optimal environment pH (pHenv) followed by 9,855 enzymes with of catalytic optimum pH (pHopt).